John L. Sampson: Political career

+Criminal charges and conviction

 On May 6, 2013, Sampson was indicted by a federal grand jury for embezzlement, obstruction of justice, and making false statements to the Federal Bureau of Investigation stemming from alleged theft of $400,000 from the sale of foreclosed homes, to which he pleaded not guilty.
 On the same day, Sampson was stripped of his committee assignments and ranking positions and removed from the Senate Democratic Conference.
 Despite the indictment, Sampson won re-election in 2014.

 On July 24, 2015, Sampson was convicted of one count of obstruction of justice and two counts of making false statements to federal agents, which are felonies, and was automatically expelled from the Senate.
 On March 10, 2016, the Appellate Division of the New York Supreme Court suspended Sampson from the practice of law.

-Because of an appeal based on the 2016 United States Supreme Court decision that overturned the conviction of former Virginia Governor Bob McDonnell, Sampson was sentenced on January 18, 2017 to five years in prison.
+Sampson filed an appeal based on a 2016 United States Supreme Court decision that overturned the conviction of former Virginia Governor Bob McDonnell.
+On January 18, 2017, Sampson was sentenced to five years in prison.
 He was released on parole in August 2021.